jhrcook/tidy-tuesday/README.md

 [data](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-05-05/readme.md)
 \| [analysis](2020-05-05_animal-crossing-new-horizons.md)

-I used sentiment analysis results on user reivews to model their review grade using a multivariate Bayesian model fit with the quadratic approximation.
-The model was pretty awful, but I was able to get some good practice at this statisticaly techinque I am still learning.
+I used sentiment analysis results on user reviews to model their review grade using a multivariate Bayesian model fit with the quadratic approximation.
+The model was pretty awful, but I was able to get some good practice at this statistical technique I am still learning.

 ![](2020-05-05_animal-crossing-new-horizons_files/figure-gfm/unnamed-chunk-7-1.png)